agent6/django-saas-base/README.md

 docker compose up --build
 ```

 The entrypoint runs migrations and ensures the initial admin user exists.
-The app is available at `http://localhost:8000`.
+The app is available at `http://localhost:8000` unless you set `HOST_PORT` in `.env`.

 ## Local setup (without Docker)